IsaacTrevino/Windows-App-Snapshot/README.md

 <!-- write readme that ultimatly asks user to run ./run.ps1 in admin mode on powershell -->

-# Windows Restart Snapshot (Restore Apps upon close)
+# Windows App Snapshot (Restore Apps upon PC shutdown or restart)

 This app will take a snapshot of the current state of the system and save it to a file.
 This file can be used to restore the system to the state it was in when the snapshot was taken.